chaostoolkit/chaostoolkit-documentation/sources/faq.md

 Testing is a process that aims at telling you if your application, within controlled boundaries, runs as expected.

-Chaos engineering is a displine of posing a hypothesis before collecting evidence to reject or accept that hypothesis.
+Chaos engineering is a discipline of posing a hypothesis before collecting evidence to reject or accept that hypothesis.

 A test is sort of an hypothesis in its own.
-The difference lies in the experimental approach of the chaos engineering displine.
+The difference lies in the experimental approach of the chaos engineering discipline.
 It asks a question and then observe the system to see if we can answer that question positively or negatively.

-Incidentaly, some forms of testing are not too dissmilar to a chaos engineering experiment.
+Incidentally, some forms of testing are not too dissimilar to a chaos engineering experiment.
 Say for instance, you run a load testing.
 Your hypothesis is that response time should not be impacted under load.
 By running your experiment, you may answer that question.